stevehemingway/stevehemingway.github.io/content/Latest/Immoveable.md

 title: Immoveable objects

-# Bull and Bear, Immoveable Object meets irresisbile force.
+# Bull and Bear, Immovable Object meets Irresistible Force.
 Which will win out?

 [Charlie Bilello](https://compoundadvisors.com) is one of the many great commentators who collate data and give analysis to us for free.